 But informing ourselves about the way our current commercial food systems operate and their unsustainability, is far more important than villainizing meat consumption on its own.
 It’s better to opt for the promotion of better meat production practices, rather than cutting it out altogether.
 We can start by supporting our local food producers and gaining a better understanding of the way livestock needs to be raised.

 There’s no denying that human activity is the sole perpetrator behind climate change, and along with it, completely unsustainable practices such as overpopulation and overconsumption of resources, according to a recent Stanford University report.
-As a result, an overwhelming amount of animal species are being lost to extinction, marking this particular time period as the planet’s
+As a result, an overwhelming amount of animal species are being lost to extinction, marking this particular time period as the planet’s sixth mass extinction.

 Nowhere in this report does it mention livestock production.
 This is likely due to the fact that grazing livestock depends entirely on coexisting with a number of wild animal species, and vice versa.
 The health of these ecosystems are compromised by the extreme biodiversity loss.

 Lauren Stine, a farmer, writer and adjunct agricultural law professor at the University of Arkansas, aims to debunk the myths that are so often unnecessarily pinned on the meat industry.
 Stine is well known for her journalistic efforts regarding this topic, and has received notable recognition for her contributions to the documentary, “Sacred Cow.”

 “Consumers are largely disconnected from our food system and how meat is produced,” Stine said via email.
 “This creates opportunities for companies to exploit that knowledge gap by saying things like cattle use the majority of agricultural land without also explaining that it is land that cannot be used for crop production.”